Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 ✅
 ```

-The `Duration` field should *not* be omitted for volunteer types that do *not* evaluate to "outreach".
+The `Duration` field should *not* be omitted if the `Volunteer Type` field does not evaluate to "outreach".

 ```
 Name: John Doe